MechanicalNoob05/Angular-Todo-First-app-/README.md

 # Todo App
 ---
-This is a simple todo app that allows you to create and manage your daily tasks.
+This is a simple todo app that allows you to create and manage your daily tasks.This is also my first attempt in making an functional web app using Angular.Js FrameWork.

 ### Demo
 ---